 Open to: hiking

-This .41-mile self-guided trail includes a number of interpretive stations and is easily accessible from the trailhead near the park office and concession store.
-The nature trail crosses an old prairie track dating back from early settlement.
-Old muddy ruts from the wagon wheels can still be seen today.
+This self-guided nature trail includes a number of interpretive stations and is easily accessible from the trailhead near the park office and concession store.
+The nature trail features petrified wood and a boardwalk for an up-close look at wetland animals.
+Remember to leave natural items where you found them for others to enjoy.
 The interpretive trail meanders through native prairie and wooded ravines.
 Trail guides can be picked up at the Trader's Bay Visitor's Center or entrance booth.

-This trail system is approximately 2.55 miles in length, extending from the trailhead near the park office and concession store, north along the boundary of the park.
-It returns parallel to Lake Sakakawea and ends at the modern campground access road.
-The trail rambles through a portion of the Prairie Nature Trail and continues north through native prairie intermixed with traces of woody draw communities.
-The trail provides a wonderful badland vista, and overlook of a beaver pond and a beautiful walking bridge.
+This trail has multiple access points near the campground loops and cabins and runs parallel to Lake Sakakawea in the northeast section of the park.
+The Greenhorn Trail goes through native prairie intermixed with traces of woody draw communities.
 While taking a break on one of the many benches provided, listen closely for the catlike "meow" of the gray catbird's call or perhaps spot the distinctive deep blue head and underparts of a male Lazuli bunting.
 Hikers may catch sight of soaring turkey vultures.
+A portion of the trail is groomed for snowshoeing in the winter.

-This 2.8-mile multi-looped route combines Lewis and Clark interpretation with some wonderful native prairie images, views of majestic badlands and Lake Sakakawea.
-Open areas and native prairie hilltops provide good butterfly watching opportunities.
+This 2.6-mile multi-looped route combines Lewis and Clark interpretation with some wonderful native prairie images, views of majestic Badlands and Lake Sakakawea.
+Open areas and native prairie hilltops provide good butterfly-watching opportunities.
 Catch a glimpse of common banded or Pawnee skippers flitting amongst the blazing stars or perhaps take a photo of an Ottoe skipper sitting on a purple coneflower.
 Birding opportunities along the trail are also great.
 Watch for the black bib and horn-like feathers of the horned lark or the large white wing patches of the lark bunting.
-Take a timeout on the bench under the ash tree and listen to the soft trickling of the stream and perhaps hear the familiar musical song of the yellow warbler, "sweet, sweet, sweet, I'm so very sweet."
+Take a break on the bench under the ash tree and listen to the soft trickling of the stream and perhaps hear the familiar musical song of the yellow warbler, "sweet, sweet, sweet, I'm so very sweet."
+A portion of the trail is groomed for snowshoeing in the winter.

 - A PDF Map of the trails is available here.